 Today, the German Shepherd Dog is the second most popular dog breed in the U.S., just behind the Labrador Retriever.

-The German Shepherd is a tall, large, athletic and muscular dog.
-He is very sharp, agile and quick footed.
-He has a distinctive wedge-shaped muzzle, black nose and sharp teeth.
+The German Shepherd is tall, large, athletic, and muscular.
+He is very sharp, agile, and quick-footed.
+He has a distinctive wedge-shaped muzzle, black nose, and strong teeth.

 He has dark, almond-shaped eyes, which tell you exactly what he is thinking.
 He has bushy tails that hang down to the hock.
-The GSD has a unique double coat usually of the colors tan and black or red and black.
+The GSD has a unique double coat, usually tan and black or red and black.
 Some German Shepherds are all black.

-The German Shepherd breed is one that is known to bonds very well with kids of any ages.
-After all, as a member of the herding group, these guys come from a long line of ancestors who have been breed to believe you are a part of his pack, and as such, he or she will protect you with their lives!
+Great with kids, the German Shepherd breed is known to bond very well with kids of any age.
+After all, as a member of the herding group, these guys come from a long line of ancestors who have been bred to believe you are a part of their pack, and as such, they will protect you with their lives!

 But remember…

-As with any dog, and particularly with dogs of this size, training and socialization is very important.
-The only difference in this situation is that if you decide to attend a group training program, you’re going to want to prepare yourself to stop “showing off” in classes because your German Shepherd is likely going to be the smartest dog in class!
+Training and socialization are essential, as with any dog, particularly dogs of this size.
+The only difference in this situation is that if you attend a group training program, you will want to prepare yourself to stop “showing off” in classes because your German Shepherd will likely be the most intelligent dog in style.

 He hates being…

-The German Shepherd is a very healthy breed and has a lifespan of 13 to 15 years.
-But he is susceptible to quite a few health issues, such as arthritis and other joint problems.
-He is also known to suffer from a genetic disorder called the Von Willebrand disease, for example.
+The German Shepherd is a very healthy breed with a 13 to 15 years lifespan.
+However, he is susceptible to several health issues, such as arthritis and other joint problems.
+For example, he is also known to suffer from a genetic disorder called the Von Willebrand disease.

-Here’s a full list of health issues that the German Shepherd could develop….
+Here’s a complete list of health issues the German Shepherd could develop….

 - Hip Dysplasia